mrciolino/wiki-backup/Events/ithilid-war.md

 ## The Ithilids Defeated
 With the Emperor and Ithilid Menace defeated, the universe is safe from their crusade to break the chains of Carceri.

+## Knott Emportant Imprisoned
+Knott Emportant was imprisoned by Adalynn within a Hedged Prison.
+The place he was imprisoned was within the elemental plane of chaos.
+The condition for his release is as follows:
+"knott emportent must find his honor in the hedge, but if someone on the outside wants to free him, they must travel to the spot of his imprisonment and place a letter assigned to knott emportent, and upon reading the letter, that letter must restore his honor to free him"

 ## Zeus
 Zeus' soul is freed however due to Spoops' desperate plan to eliminate the Corrupted Zeus, he is doomed to fade away forgotten by all.